 A pilot e-visa program introduced in early 2017 allows visitors to apply for visas online through the Vietnam Immigration Department.
-Citizens of 40 countries are eligible, including those from the UK and the USA (though not Australians, Canadians or New Zealanders).
+Citizens of 80 countries are eligible, including those from the UK, USA, Australia, Canada and New Zealand.

 E-visas are single-entry only, valid for 30 days (nonextendable), and cost US$25.
 Processing takes three to five days.

 However this e-visa system has not exactly been efficiently implemented.
 The official website is glitch-prone and often fails to load.
 We've also heard of several cases where applications have gone AWOL and photos rejected for not being picture-perfect.